How to do clonidine suppression test

 Before undergoing a clonidine suppression test, it is important to follow certain preparations to ensure accurate results and reduce any risks associated with the procedure.

-See also Clonidine food drug interactions
+See also Clonidine and pheochromocytoma

 Instructions: